stb-srv/All-In-One-Wordpress-Restaurant-Plugin/docs/README.md

 `[aio_ingredients_legend]`, `[restaurant_lightswitcher]` and `[aio_leaflet_map]`.

-The number of columns displayed by the food and drink menus can be configured from the plugin settings page in the WordPress administration.
+The number of columns displayed by the food and drink menus can be configured from the plugin settings page located under the "AIO-Restaurant" menu in the WordPress administration.

 ## Translations and Samples